jurgen-kluft/go-home/cad/motion.sensor/README.md

 ## 3D Case

-- Also holds the USB charger, so we can just plug it in a wall socket
+- Holds the USB charger, so we can just plug it in a wall socket
 -